sksabbir2234/WebDeveloper-Note/Explore_javascript.md

    var myVariable;
    ```

-2. Variable Name: Choose a unique name for the variable, following the naming conventions (discussed later).
-The name should be meaningful and describe the data it holds.
+2. Variable Name: Choose a unique name for the variable, following the naming conventions.The name should be meaningful and describe the data it holds.

 3. Assignment Operator: Use the assignment operator `=` to assign a value to the variable.
 For example: